johnamdickson/portfolio-project-2/README.md

   - Background music.
   - 1 player game against the computer.
 - In future versions of this game I would like to revisit these features and assess the feasiblity of implementing them.
+## Technologies Used
+### Languages Used
+- HTML5
+- CSS3
+- Javascript ES6.

+### Frameworks, Libraries & Programs Used
+- Hover.css used on buttons and cards.
+- Google Fonts used for all typography.
+- Font Awesome used for icons in *How To Play* / *Go Back* buttons and also the stars for the congrulatory / game outcome messages.
+- Git used for version control.
+- GitHub as cloud repository for Git version control.
+- Gitpod cloud based IDE used at the beginning of the project.
+- Codeanywhere cloud based IDE used during the project.
+- VSCode desktop based IDE used at the end of the project.
 ## Testing
 ### Development Testing